Karina Olkhovik

-Karina Olkhovik (Карына Альховік, Карина Ольховик, born 17 June 2000) is a Belarusian professional footballer who plays as a forward for Turkish Women's Football Super League club Fenerbahçe and the Belarus national team.
+Karina Olkhovik (Карына Альховік, Карина Ольховик, born 17 June 2000) is a Belarusian professional footballer who plays as a forward for Ankara BB Fomget and the Belarus national team.

 Club career

 Olhovik began her football career with Lida, before joining Isloch-RGUOR in 2012.
 On April 17, 2016, she made her senior debut for the latter club in a 7–1 league win over Slavyanka: in the same instance, she also scored her first senior goal.
 In the following years, she repeatedly became the Premier League's top scorer: she achieved her highest tally at the end of the 2018 season, having scored 42 goals, and was eventually named the Best Belarusian Woman Footballer of the Year for her performances.

 In January 2020, she left Isloch-RGUOR, and subsequently joined newly created side Dynamo-BSUPC.
 On April 30, in her debut for the club against ABFF, she scored a brace.
 In the debut season, she won both the league title and Belarusian Women's Cup with Dynamo.
 The club achieved the same feat in the 2021 season, while also winning the Belarusian Super Cup.
 In January 2022, the forward left the Minsk-based club.

 On 21 January 2022, Olhovik joined Serie B side Chievo Verona.
 She scored three goals for the club, as the club finished fourth in the league table.

 On 30 July of the same year, Olhovik joined Serie A side Sassuolo on a permanent deal.
 She made her debut for the club on September 12, 2022, coming on for Refiloe Jane in the 67th minute of a 2–1 league loss to Parma.
 In November 2022, the forward received her second award as the Best Belarusian Woman Footballer of the Year.

 On 5 January 2023, Olhovik joined Serie B club Cesena on loan until the end of the season.
 She scored four league for the team, which finished seventh in the league table.

 On 23 August 2023, Olhovik joined Turkish club ALG Spor on a permanent deal.

 On 6 September 2024, she transferred to Fenerbahçe in Istanbul.